Shared Mobility: Definitions, Industry Developments, and Early Understanding

 Abstract:

 Shared mobility – the shared use of a vehicle, bicycle, or other mode – is an innovative transportation strategy that enables users to gain short-term access to transportation modes on an “as-needed” basis.
-The term shared mobilityincludes various forms of carsharing, bikesharing, ridesharing (carpooling and vanpooling), and on-demand ride services.
+The term shared mobility includes various forms of carsharing, bikesharing, ridesharing (carpooling and vanpooling), and on-demand ride services.
 It can also include alternative transit services, such as paratransit, shuttles, and private transit services, called microtransit, which can supplement fixed-route bus and rail services.
 With many new options for mobility emerging, so have the smartphone “apps” that aggregate these options and optimize routes for travelers.
 In addition to innovative travel modes, new ways of transporting and delivering goods have emerged.
 These “courier network services” have the potential to change the nature of the package and food delivery industry.
 Shared mobility has had a transformative impact on many global cities by enhancing transportation accessibility, while simultaneously reducing driving and personal vehicle ownership.

 A number of environmental, social, and transportation-related benefits have been reported due to the use of various shared mobility modes.
 Several studies have documented the reduction of vehicle usage, ownership, and vehicle miles or kilometers traveled (VMT/VKT).
 More research is needed, nevertheless, to further understand impacts on a city and regional level and across the wide range of shared mobility modes.